AzureIoTGBB/iot-academy/Month_2/Day_2/hands-on-lab2.md

 [Event Grid](https://docs.microsoft.com/en-us/azure/event-grid/overview) is an Azure service that helps route and deliver events from Azure Services to other places within Azure.
 You can create an [Event Grid topic](https://docs.microsoft.com/en-us/azure/event-grid/concepts) to collect certain events from a source, and then subscribers can listen on the topic to receive the events as they come through.

-In the Azure CLI, run the following command to create an Event Grid topic:
+In the Azure CLI, run the following command to create an Event Grid topic (use the system topic name created earlier):

 ```
 az eventgrid topic create --resource-group <your-resource-group> --name <name-for-your-event-grid-topic> --location <region>